 24 Jun 2025

 We like to believe that we are independent thinkers, making decisions based on logic, taste, or personal preference.
-The reality, however, is that an invisible force is helping to shape many of our choices, often without us even being aware of it: social proof
+The reality, however, is that an invisible force is helping to shape many of our choices, often without our even being aware of it: social proof.

 Whether we choose a restaurant full of diners over an empty one, or a product simply because it’s labeled a “best-seller,” what other people are saying and doing influences us every day.
 It’s not a weakness, but rather human nature, instinctual, and confoundingly complex.